A Preview of Smart Pointers

 delete s;

-}Exercise 2: Identify Memory Leak Patterns
+}Exercise 2: Identifying Memory Leak Patterns

-The following code has two leak points (one in each of the choice == 1 and choice == 2 branches).
-Think about it: after wrapping a and b with unique_ptr, are early returns and throws still a problem?
+The code below contains two leak points (one in each of the choice == 1 and choice == 2 branches).
+Consider this: if we wrap a and b using unique_ptr, will early returns and exceptions still be an issue?

 void process(int choice)